+Headaches are famous for bringing us down whether a migraine, tension, cluster, sinus or otherwise.
 No matter what you’re doing — working, relaxing, playing, reading, studying, getting ready for bed — there is one surefire way to put a damper on it: a headache.

 Headaches can sneak up on us at the worst of times and give us no chance to prepare for the lingering discomfort.
 Before you reach for whatever pain-relieving medication you have on hand, why not give essential oils a try?
 With the school season quickly approaching, there’s no better time to prepare for this distracting discomfort!

-1. Determine the type of headache you have
+First, determine the type of headache you have

-First and foremost, you need to decide what type of headache you have.
+First and foremost, you need to decide what type of a headache you have.
 Is it a tension headache, where constant pressure wraps around your head?
 Try oils that help reduce stress and naturally ease tension away.

 - Cluster headaches: These headaches typically include localized pain, watery eyes, and a runny nose so they benefit from oils that help reduce pain and ease congestion.